Board of Trustees

 LARRY MC ARDLE was appointed as a trustee of the board of Depaul Northern Ireland in 2005.
 Larry served on numerous boards and was a Primary School Principal until 2009.

-FR PASCHAL SCALLON is a member of the Vincentian Community, the Congregation of the Mission, founded by St Vincent De Paul.
+VERY REV PASCHAL SCALLON CM has been appointed Provincial of the Irish Province of the Vincentian Community.
+He is a member of the Vincentian Community, the Congregation of the Mission, founded by St Vincent De Paul.
 He is currently working as Parish Priest in St Peter's, Phibsborough in Dublin.

 DOMINIC BURKE is now retired from his position as Director of Social Services in the Western Health and Social Services Board (WHSSB) in Northern Ireland.
 Dominic is a member of the Society of St Vincent de Paul and currently a member of a conference in Derry where he visits local families to provide support and assistance.